GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
+> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
+That’s the secret of success.
 >
-> ~ *Laurence J. Peter*
+> ~ *John Warnock*

 ---
 ## 🏎 Quick Facts